baytechc/cms-git-hook/README.md

 Configure using the following ENV variables.

 * `GIT_REPO_SSH`:
   Repository URL to pull/push to.
 Make sure you specify an SSH URL (the code will break on HTTP(S) Git URLs!).
-E.g.: `git@github.com:user/repo.git`
+E.g.: `git@github.com:user/repo.git`.
+GitHub-specific links (e.g. PR URLs and such) are currently derived from this value.
 * `GIT_LIVE_BRANCH`:
   The branch that CMS content gets committed into.
 This is the branch we use for creating the initial local repository from, but the code writes new commits to individual snapshot branches.
 * `GIT_PUBKEY_PATH` / `GIT_PRIVKEY_PATH`: